-November 11, 2017 through early January 2018, Disneyland Paris celebrates “Disney’s Enchanted Christmas,” during which the park is decked out for the holidays.
+November 10, 2018 through January 6, 2019, Disneyland Paris celebrates “Disney’s Enchanted Christmas,” during which the park is decked out for the holidays.
 This post offers tips for enjoying Disneyland Paris’ Christmas features lights, beautiful Christmas tree, Disney Dreams of Christmas, and other special Christmas entertainment.
-(Last updated December 6, 2017.)

 Disneyland Paris at Christmas-time is much like Walt Disney World’s Magic Kingdom or Disneyland in California, but with its own unique twists.
 If being cold is an important part of the Christmas experience for you, you’re in luck!
 Christmas at Disneyland Paris has weather you’d actually associate with winter, and a real snowfall in late November or December is not uncommon.

-For Christmas 2017, Walt Disney Studios Park hosts its first-ever holiday celebration with two new shows: Sing Me a Merry Christmas, a Christmas sing-along hosted by Minnie & Mickey Mouse, and Goofy’s Incredible Christmas.
+Walt Disney Studios Park hosts its holiday celebration with two shows: Sing Me a Merry Christmas, a Christmas sing-along hosted by Minnie & Mickey Mouse, and Goofy’s Incredible Christmas.

 The latter show is the highlight of the Christmas season at Walt Disney Studios Park, and it features the Hollywood Tower Hotel transformed via projection mapping with lights, special effects and, characters in a night-time spectacular featuring Goofy and a fun soundtrack.